-On March 5, 2004, we issued 380,700 units to Simon Property in connection with Simon Property's issuance of 380,700 shares of restricted stock that were awarded under The Simon Property Group 1998 Stock Incentive Plan at a value of \$56.29 per share.
-On May 10, 2004, we issued 8,400 units to Simon Property in connection with Simon Property's issuance of 8,400 shares of restricted stock were awarded under The Simon Property Group 1998 Stock Incentive Plan at a value of \$45.85 per share.
+On March 5, 2004, 380,700 shares of restricted stock were awarded under The Simon Property Group 1998 Stock Incentive Plan at a value of \$56.29 per share.
+On May 10, 2004, 8,400 shares of restricted stock were awarded under The Simon Property Group 1998 Stock Incentive Plan at a value of \$45.85 per share.
 The fair market value of the restricted stock awarded has been deferred and is being amortized over the four year vesting period.

-During the first six months of 2004, forty-two limited partners exchanged a total of 3,485,104 units of the Operating Partnership for 3,485,104 shares of common stock of Simon Property.
+During the first six months of 2004, forty-two limited partners exchanged a total of 3,485,104 units of the Operating Partnership for 3,485,104 shares of common stock.

-We issued 204,623 units to Simon Property related to employee stock options exercised during the first six months of 2004.
+We issued 204,623 shares of common stock related to employee stock options exercised during the first six months of 2004.
 We used the net proceeds from the option exercises of approximately \$5.3 million for general working capital purposes.